 That’s a tricky one.
 Developers often tend to choose frameworks and tools based on the current trends.
 The same applies to test frameworks where we have at least a few great frameworks to use just for a test runner, not to mention the REST client, build tool and so on.
 While choosing a technology stack, we should bear in mind the necessity to stay as much independent from tools as we can – it’s the test scenario that is the most important, not the frameworks.

 Keep it simple

 Depending on your team structure, acceptance tests are implemented by developers or testers.
 Usually the developers are better in writing code, while the testers have a more functional approach (it’s not a rule, though).
 Automated test are not a product itself, but rather a tool, therefore I would put functionality over complexity.
 Your test codebase is nearly as big as the tested system?
 Try to categorize tests according to their domain or type.
 Adding new tests requires a time-consuming code structure analysis?
 Sometimes a more verbose (but more readable) code is better for your tests than complex structures.

 The worst-case scenario that can happen to your automated tests is abandoning them due to relatively simple, yet common issues.
 Time saved by automating simple test cases can be used for executing more complex scenarios manually, and that leads to better software quality and higher employee motivation in general.
-If you have some other interesting experiences with test automation, let us know!
+If you have some other interesting experiences with test automation, let me know!